[Solved] Troubleshooting Bash: Command Not Found Error in Linux

 • APPDATA: This variable directs to the folder where applications store user-specific data and settings.

-Use of ‘export’ command
+Use of the ‘export’ command

 In bash, system-level variables or environment variables don’t persist without the export command because when you set a variable without export, you create a local shell variable instead of an environment variable.